Games & Quizzes

 /təˈɡeT͟Hər/

 self-confident, level-headed, or well organized.
-With the same physical position.
+In a combined manner.

 /ˈwelkəm/